pollination/direct-sun-hours/README.md

 # direct-sun-hours

-Direct sun hours recipe.

-Calculate the number of hours of direct sun received by grids of sensors during the time period of a specified Wea.
+Direct sun hours recipe calculates the number of hours of direct sun received by grids of sensors during the time period of a specified Wea.
 The recipe generates 2 sub-folders of results:

 1. `direct_sun_hours`: Contains matrices of zero/one values indicating whether